Route: X58, Rochdale to Halifax

-In fact, they account for 99% of bananas sold in Europe and North America, although its success is likely to bring about its downfall.
+In fact, it now accounts for 99% of bananas sold in Europe and North America, although its success is likely to bring about its downfall.
 A lack of genetic diversity has left the plant susceptible to illness, and just as the dominant Gros Michel banana was practically wiped out by Panama Disease shortly after World War II, the previously resistant Cavendish has now become susceptible to a new strain of the fungal infection.

 Tens of thousands of hectares have already been cleared, mostly in Asia, and although most Cavendish bananas are produced in South America, it’s only a matter of time before that crop comes under serious threat, too.

 Halifax has a completely unjust reputation for dourness.
 A medium-sized town straddling the middle ground between Bradford and Huddersfield, its very location leads to the assumption that it’s going to be somewhere that people only go to if they’re heading somewhere else.
 Any travellers accidentally finding themselves here certainly aren’t going to be disappointed.